ATIinc/eipscanne_rs/tests/integration/README..md

 <!-- Look into using an "ipvlan" driver instead of the default "bridge" for more control over the IP addresses -->

+### Building the Ethernet/IP ADAPTER Docker image

+1. Use the host computer terminal
+1. Find the Dockerfile directory
+    * `cd ~/src/ati/eipscanne-rs/tests/integration`
+1. Build the image
+    * `docker build --tag eip-adapter OpENer/.`

-### Running the Ethernet/IP Adapter Docker container
+### Running the Ethernet/IP ADAPTER Docker container

 1. Run the newly built image using the newly created network
     * `docker run -it --network <network-name> --name <container-name> --ip <chosen-ip-addr> --publish <eip-port> <image-name>`